 Every time a spending bill or a legislative opportunity is presented, my office reaches out to each of our 8 town administrations to solicit input and requests.
 We have formed strong working relationships with every Town Hall in the South Shore to give our local governments every resource possible.
 This includes collaborating with the Towns to compete for state grants, modernize infrastructure, and improve schools and public safety departments.

 I am a firm believer in strong municipal governments that can provide the most immediate results for their residents.
-I was selected to be Conference Committee member to consolidate the Municipal Modernization Bill and create the most effective and desired legislation for our cities and towns.
+In 2016, I was selected to be Conference Committee member to consolidate the Municipal Modernization Bill and create the most effective and desired legislation for our cities and towns.
 This bill eliminates outdated mandates and procedures to create greater flexibility and opportunity for local governments.

 One particular area that I believe needs drastic improvement lies in zoning law.
 I have already filed legislation calling for audits of all 40B affordable housing projects built since 1998 to target the broken cost certification system.
 We have seen 40B developers take advantage of weak oversight and reap the benefits at the expense of municipalities.
 Zoning laws in general must be specifically tailored to each town according to what their government sees fit.
 By throwing a zoning law blanket over the entire state, we are setting up communities to fail.
-As a municipal official of ten years, I know firsthand the intimacy between municipalities and their own zoning laws, and will fight to preserve that control.
+As a municipal official of eleven years, I know firsthand the intimacy between municipalities and their own zoning laws, and will fight to preserve local control.